 We are writing this in hopes that we can save another family our hopeless dilemma.
 Please choose your windows from any other company.
 A Pella window purchase will prove to make your live miserable.
 If you do not believe us, just read all the reviews you can find online about the many other unhappy Pella customers.

 I've experienced many problems with my Pella Architect Series windows and doors, including cladding problems, seal failure, spotting on the glass, rotting wood among other issues.
 These Pella windows and doors were installed throughout my house in 1995.
-You can view photos of the Pella window and door defects/failures in my home at onlinelitigationdiscovery.com.
 Pella refuses to acknowledge these claims.
 Therefore, I highly discourage using this brand.
+Thank you.